Ducks404/The-Universe/THM Learn/Windows Fundamentals.md

 - Can't perform system level changes such as installing programs
 #### Local User and Group Management
 - `run` ->`lusrmgr.msc`
-#### Groups
-- Users can be assigned to groups and inherit their permissions
 ## User Account Control
 >Standard users don't need escalated privileges to do normal tasks and in an escalated state, malware can affect a system more